Home > Sports betting > Tribes: Sweepstakes the latest threat to sovereignty, exclusivity

 screenshot new normal webinar

-“This falls squarely on the tribes again,” Victor Rocha, editor of Pechanga.net, said during his weekly webinar Wednesday (16 October).
+“This falls squarely on the tribes again,” Victor Rocha, editor of Pechanga.net, said during his weekly webinar on Wednesday (16 October).
 “If they don’t react, no one will.
 We thought it was over, but here we go again.
 We’re not saying you can’t come into California, we’re just saying that you have to do it through the tribes.

 “We will take on that fight anytime, anywhere, anyhow.
-It’s brand new, it’s right on our platter, and we’ll address it.”
+It’s brand new, it’s right on our platter and we’ll address it.”

-“They’re coming, and they’re taking money from who knows who,” he said.
-The platforms are “young enough to still smother in the crib and that’s exactly what we’re going to do,” he added.
+“They’re coming and they’re taking money from who knows who,” he said.
+The platforms are “young enough to still smother in the crib and that’s exactly what we’re going to do”, he added.

 What are sweepstakes?